giantrotta24/tracker/README.md

 * Tutorial is about a year old and was released before NextJS v10, adobt new data fetching methods.
 * Complete the tutorial and then add my own tweaks to the design.
 * Expand functionality for my day to day.
-* For styling the tutorial uses [styled-jsx](https://github.com/vercel/styled-jsx), once finished with the series migrate all styling to [Styled Components](https://github.com/styled-components/styled-components) and add a theme provider.
+* For styling, the tutorial uses [styled-jsx](https://github.com/vercel/styled-jsx), once finished with the series migrate all styling to [Styled Components](https://github.com/styled-components/styled-components) and add a theme provider.
 * Add a Github Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.